ShubhaamTiwary/ShubhaamTiwary/README.md

 <br />

-Greetings, I'm [Shubhaam Tiwary](https://github.com/ShubhaamTiwary) currently in my 3rd year of B.Tech in CSIT from Symbiosis, Indore.
-I have diverse full-stack (MERN) experience with ReactJS, NodeJS, MongoDB, and ExpressJS.
+Greetings, I'm [Shubhaam Tiwary](https://github.com/ShubhaamTiwary), currently in my 3rd year of B.Tech in CSIT from Symbiosis, Indore.
+I have diverse full-stack experience with ReactJS, NodeJS, MongoDB, ExpressJS, and Firebase.
 <br />
 Problem-solving is my strength, and I actively participate in coding challenges on platforms like LeetCode, GFG, Codechef, and Codeforces.